-Recoverit data recovery software has a clear interface and fast processing speed that allows you to recover lost files easily.
+Recoverit data recovery software has a clear interface and fast processing speed that allows you to recover lost files from formatted memory card easily.
 With the use of this extraordinary software tool, you can recover your lost data in just three steps.

 Did you ask yourself "Just three steps"?
-Yes I mean just three steps, you can recover you lost images, videos or audio files.
+Yes I mean just three steps, you can recover your lost images, videos, or audio files.

 Check out the 3-Step data recovery process with the use of recoverit, below.

 Step 1: Choose the Camera Storage where you lost your file

 Install Recoverit data recovery software on your PC and insert the SD memory card to your PC using a card reader.
 Now launch the Recoverit data recovery software tool and select the connected SD memory card.
 Then, click on Start to proceed with the recovery process.

 The Recoverit data recovery software tool would do a quick scan to search out your lost video, photo, or audio files. you can preview your deleted photos, videos, and audio files

 Step 3: Preview and recover your deleted files